-Status: In Arizona, all individuals with a legal prescription may possess and use medical marijuana.
+Status: In Arizona, registered patients may possess and use medical marijuana.
 State licensed businesses may grow, process, transport, and dispense medical marijuana.

 |CBD Program||Medical Program||Recreational Program||Are Applications Open?|

 Arizona Medical Marijuana Program Guidelines

 The allocation process for a Dispensary Registration Certificate, which will allow a licensee to grow, process and sell medical marijuana to patients, will follow these criteria:

 - The Department will first determine whether there is a county in which a dispensary registration certificate does not exist.
 If so, the Department will publicly identify that county and allocate one dispensary registration certificate within each identified county according to R9-17-303(B)(1).